 RULE 1: PARTICIPATION, GUIDELINES, AND LIMITATIONS

-Even if the majority of the plenary speeches will be invited speeches, proposals of plenary presentations can be sent to the organizers, no later than 3 weeks before the event starts.
+Even if the majority of the plenary speeches will be invited speeches, proposals of plenary presentations can be sent to the organizers, no later than 5th of November 2021.

-A plenary speaker is expected to be at least PhD Candidate/ECR and have at least 4 H-factor in Web of Science or Scopus.
+A plenary speaker is expected to be at least PhD/ECR and have at least 4 H-factor in Web of Science or Scopus.

 A plenary presentation should be sole authored.

-A proposal for plenary speaking should contain the following information in the abstract & registration template: Title of the paper; Full affiliation and contact; Keywords; The conference theme in which the paper should be included; Abstract (max 250 words): Research Problem, Methodology, Originality, Conclusion; Biodata (short professional description of the speaker); CV + list of works/ previous presentations/lectures in its field of expertise.
+The proposal of a plenary speech should contain the following information in the abstract & registration template: Title of the speech; Authorship (full affiliation and contact); Keywords; The conference theme in which the lecture should be included; Abstract (max 250 words); Biodata (short professional description of the speaker); CV + list of works/ previous presentations/lectures in its field of expertise.

-Presentations consist of individual presentations which will be grouped under one of the conference themes.
-These will take place during parallel sessions.
-Presentations must relate to one of the conference themes.
+Presentations consist of individual presentations which will be grouped under one of the Conference themes.
+These will take place during regular sessions.
+Presentations must relate to one of the Conference themes.
 Speakers must focus on an original contribution to knowledge that is both significant and rigorous.
-10 minutes per presenter with 4 minutes discussion each.
+10 minutes per presenter with 5 minutes discussion each.